| |

 Adding mayonnaise and milk to the pasta.

-Give that all a good stir y’all!
+Give them all a good stir y’all!
 Look at all that creamy goodness!!!
-Isn’t that beautiful.
+Isn’t that beautiful?
 If the salad doesn’t seem “creamy” enough for you, you can add a couple tablespoons of extra milk the next day.
-At our favorite local Hawaiian restaurant they make theirs super creamy.
+At our favorite local Hawaiian restaurant, they make theirs super creamy.
 I like to find a happy medium.

 Cover and chill for 4 hours or overnight.
 Let me insert here that this salad is much better when it has a chance to sit overnight to give those simple flavors a chance to party together for a while!